cpsamtec/virtuin/packages/cli/README.md

 #### Limitations

-currently cannot handle prompts to get input from an operator
+Currently, cannot handle prompts to get input from an operator